Grado

 The historic centre of Grado is worth a visit, and preserves interesting architectural remains, especially from the 18th and 19th centuries, which also gives a very romantic touch to a stroll through this illustrious town, where every corner transports you to parallel universes.

 Perhaps the most emblematic building in the town of Grado is the Chapel of Los Dolores.
-It is located in what used to be the Palace’s orchard and was built by order of the third Marquis of Valdecarzana as a funerary pantheon.
-As no traces of burials have been found, it is not known exactly if anyone was ever buried there or not.
-The general belief is that it never had any burials, but there is the oral testimony of a neighbour of the village, Tito el de la Farmacia, who affirmed that there were until, as a consequence of the Civil War, the tombs were desecrated.
+Located in what used to be the palace's orchard, it was built by order of the third Marquis of Valdecarzana as a funerary pantheon.
+Although no traces of burials have been found, there is oral testimony suggesting that graves may have been desecrated during the Civil War.
+However, the general belief is that it never actually housed any burials.

 Parish Church of San Pedro

-It is a building of eclectic style, with elements inspired by the Romanesque and Gothic style, built in 1884 and opened for worship in 1890.
-It stands out for its monumentality and the excellence of the materials used, predominantly carved stone.
+This is a building of eclectic style, with elements inspired by the Romanesque and Gothic styles.
+Built in 1884 and opened for worship in 1890, it stands out for its monumentality and the excellence of the carved stone used in its construction.

 House of the Arcos or Arias Miranda's House